scizzorz/soofw/soofw/content/projects.md

 A time tracker.
 Written in [Python](http://www.python.org/).

 Sometimes I like to keep track of how much time I spend on a certain project.
 Because most of my work is done through a terminal, it made sense for me to write a time tracker that I could use from that environment.

+## Android Apps

+### trk for Android <span class="sub">&#8210; [github](https://github.com/scizzorz/trk-android)</span>

+A to do list manager.
+Written in [Java](http://www.java.com/) with the [Android SDK](http://developer.android.com/index.html).

+Even though I spend a lot of my time in a terminal, there's plenty of situations where it's difficult or impossible for me to open a terminal and view my `trk` list.
+To remedy this, I've started developing an Android app using the same standards and specification that the command-line version of `trk` uses: a text file that contains a list of tasks and uses tags and patterns to organize and manage a to do list.
+Still under active development.

 ## Widgets